timmc/johnny/doc/gallery-of-bugs.md

 RFC 3986 defines a ladder of progressively more complex comparison.
-Johnny does not yet fall into any of those categories, but will at some point provide a mechanism for checkign equality at those different levels.
+Johnny does not yet fall into any of those categories, but will at some point provide a mechanism for checking equality at those different levels.

 ## Over-encoding of query

-`java.net.URI` has several piece-wise contructors that accept a scheme, hostname, path, query, etc. However, it assumes that pieces like the query have *not yet been* encoded, and encodes them for the caller.
+`java.net.URI` has several piece-wise constructors that accept a scheme, hostname, path, query, etc. However, it assumes that pieces like the query have *not yet been* encoded, and encodes them for the caller.